 If you start working on more public-facing applications, security will become more important.
 Check out the Rails Guide on Security for more information.

-Rake tasks are a special way of running scripts that can use your application.
+Rails tasks are a special way of running scripts that can use your application.
 You’re already familiar with some like

 Caching makes your application faster by reducing database calls.
 Check out the Rails Guide on Caching to learn more.